remipch/remipch.github.io/software.md

 ### Computer vision

-From simple object detection to complex configurations that require the crossed fields of view of multiple cameras, I'm able to solve challenging problems by __mastering the fundamentals__ of computer vision:
+From simple object detection to complex configurations requiring multiple cameras, I'm able to solve challenging problems by __mastering the fundamentals__ of computer vision:

 * camera calibration